xonixx/xonixx.github.io/optimize_tests.md

 I have some guesses why this can take so long:

-- obviously, to turn `init_data.json` into a set of SQL inserts the Database Rider must determine the correct order, determined by entity relations (like foreign keys).
-So I guess, as a part of this routine it needs to first fetch the whole database metadata and apply some topological sorting.
+- Obviously, to turn `init_data.json` into a set of SQL inserts the Database Rider must determine the correct insertion order, according to entity relations (like foreign keys).
+So I guess, as a part of this routine it needs to first fetch the whole database metadata and then apply some topological sorting to the source dataset.
-- The `init_data.json` is shared among multiple tests so, probably, it has more data than required for this particular test.
 - I'm not quite sure, how efficiently does the Database Rider do the inserts.
 Whether it in an auto-commit mode?
 Whether it does each insert in a separate transaction or not?
+- As `init_data.json` is shared among multiple tests, it, probably,  contains more data than needed for this particular test.

 ## The rewrite strategy